 - salt

-- Fresh lemon - optional
+- fresh lemon - optional

 - Strain the onion and bay leaf from the milk, and pour some of the hot milk into the roux.
-Make sure to whisk the mixture as you pour in the milk to avoid lumps.
-Pour the liquid-y roux back into the milk mixture.
-Lightly stir the sauce to properly incorporate the roux as the milk continues to heat over low.
-Chefs Note: By first adding some liquid to the roux and then adding that mixture to the rest of the milk, you avoid the risk of any clumping, resulting in a 100% smooth sauce.
+Whisk the mixture as you pour in the milk to avoid lumps.
+Pour the liquid roux back into the milk mixture.
+Lightly stir the sauce to properly incorporate the roux as the milk continues to simmer over low heat.

-- Over medium low heat, continue to cook the bechamel for 15 to 20 minutes to fully cook out the flour.
+Chef's Note: By first adding liquid to the roux and then combining that mixture with the rest of the milk, you avoid the risk of clumping.
+It is the easiest way to get a 100% smooth sauce. - Continue to cook the bechamel for 15 to 20 minutes over medium-low heat to fully cook out the flour.
 If you do not cook out the flour, you will be left with a grainy mouth feel and not a silky smooth texture.
 Try tasting the sauce right after adding the roux, and then again once the flour has cooked out.
 You will notice a big difference.

 - Stir the bechamel periodically as the sauce slowly cooks, to ensure it does not burn to the bottom of the pot.
 If you do notice the sauce starting to burn or stick, (brown bits start appearing in the sauce) or you can feel the spoon/whisk scraping along the bottom, immediately strain the sauce into a new pot to avoid ruining the bechamel, and continue over a lower heat setting.

-If you are cooling the sauce for future use, place a layer of plastic wrap directly on the top of the sauce.
+Chef's Tip: If you are cooling the sauce for future use, place a layer of plastic wrap directly on the top of the sauce.
 This will prevent a "skin" from forming, which would ruin the smooth texture once reheated.

 How To Use Bechamel Sauce

-Once you have mastered making this simple white sauce at home, it's time to use it in other recipes of course!
+Once you have mastered making this simple white sauce at home, it's time to use it in other recipes, of course!

 - Use the bechamel sauce to bind any type of casserole.
-Simple toss all the vegetables, proteins etc in some of the bechamel to bind all the ingredients together, and then bake the mixture in a casserole dish topped with cheese.
+Simple toss all the vegetables, proteins, etc, in some of the bechamel to bind all the ingredients together, and then bake the mixture in a casserole dish topped with cheese.
 You can easily make Mac & Cheese this way by first melting shredded cheddar cheese into the bechamel, then adding in cooked macaroni noodles, and baking it in the oven.

 - Scalloped Potatoes can be made by slicing and cooking potatoes, then adding garlic powder, julienne onion, and Parmesan along with the bechamel sauce to a casserole dish before baking.